97alexlo/datascience-projects/README.md

 # Data Science Portfolio by Alexander Lo

-Hi, my name is Alexander and I'm currently studying statistics at SFU.
-This is my profolio where I will be uploading my projects.
+Hi, my name is Alexander and I am currently studying statistics at SFU.
+This is where I will be uploading my projects.
 Thank you for reading.

 ## R
 ### Exploratory Data Analysis of Marvel Universe Cinematic films from 2008 - 2019